mklein530/ROI/README.md

 ### Requirements

-It is recommended that this application is run with NodeJS version 10.15.
-It has not been tested with any other versions.
+It is recommended that this application is run with NodeJS version >= 10.15.
-NodeJS 10.15 can be found here https://nodejs.org/de/blog/release/v0.10.15/.

 ### Installation